agimus-project/agimus-demos/agimus_demo_03_mpc_dummy_traj/README.md

-AGIMUS demo 02 simple pd plus
+AGIMUS demo 03 mpc dummy traj
 --------------------------------

 The purpose of this demo is to use the [agimus_controller](https://github.com/agimus-project/agimus_controller) to send control messages to the [linear_feedback_controller](https://github.com/loco-3d/linear-feedback-controller) (LFC) in simulation and on the real robot.